 CSA music students participate in annual large-scale concerts and festivals.
 Numerous enrichment opportunities are available to students, including a chamber program, workshops, and summer programs.

 A CSA Family Pass is available for free admission to Wheaton College Conservatory events, including concerts by the Symphony Orchestra, Symphonic Band and Choirs, as well as the Percussion and Jazz Ensembles.
 Additionally, CSA students have regular opportunities for interaction with college undergrads who serve as interns, accompanists, and teaching assistants.

 Commitment to Service and Outreach

-At CSA we hold a strong priority of service and outreach - on the part of our faculty, staff, and students.
+At CSA we hold a strong priority of service and outreach - on the part of our instructors, staff, and students.
 Striving to serve each other, as well as the community, is a vital element of our mission.
-Faculty members are passionate about imparting the value of service, understanding it results in character development for the student, as well as benefit to the community at large.
+Instructors are passionate about imparting the value of service, understanding it results in character development for the student, as well as a benefit to the community at large.